Healthy weight in pregnancy: why it’s important

-This can help you with healthy weight control and other pregnancy issues like morning sickness and heartburn.
+This can help you with healthy weight gain and pregnancy issues like morning sickness and heartburn.
 Eating regularly also boosts your metabolism, helps to steady your blood sugar levels, and stops you from getting too hungry and overeating foods with too much sugar and fat.

 Skipping meals won’t help you with healthy weight control.

 Drink plenty of water

 Water is the best drink for good health.
-You need more water when you’re pregnant – aim for at least 6-8 glasses a day.
+Aim for at least 6-8 glasses a day.
 It can help to keep a bottle or glass of water handy.

 Avoid the cravings trap

-It can be easy to start eating lots of chocolate, chips, ice-cream, lollies, flavoured milks, biscuits or cakes in pregnancy and write them off as pregnancy cravings.
+It can be easy to start eating a lot of chocolate, chips, ice-cream, lollies, flavoured milks, biscuits or cakes in pregnancy and write them off as pregnancy cravings.

 Keeping these foods out of your cupboard has health benefits for the whole family, not just you.
-It’s also a good way to start setting up healthy habits for your children.
+It’s also a good way to set up healthy habits for your children.

-Planning what you’re going to eat and preparing meals and snacks in advance is a great way to make healthy food choices.
+Planning and preparing meals and snacks in advance helps you make healthy food choices.

 Writing a dinner menu for the week makes shopping and cooking easier.
-And when you stock your cupboard and fridge with grainy crackers, fruit, wholegrain bread and salad ingredients, you’ve always got a healthy snack or lunch ready to pop in your bag.
+And when you stock your cupboard and fridge with grainy crackers, fruit, wholegrain bread and salad ingredients, you’ve always got a healthy snack or lunch handy.

 Reward yourself with non-food treats

 Pregnancy isn’t always easy, so it’s normal to want a few rewards.
 The trick is looking for treats that don’t involve food!

-Instead, you could treat yourself to a movie, a catch-up with a friend, or a massage from your partner or another support person.
+Instead, you could treat yourself to a movie, a phone call or catch-up with a friend, or a massage from your partner or another support person.

 Walking or swimming are both good choices.
 It doesn’t have to be 30 minutes all at once – you could break it up and do three 10-minute walks each day.

 You can also add activity to your normal routine by:

 - getting off the bus earlier, walking the long way around, or taking the stairs

 - walking instead of driving